Iran: History, Culture, Politics

 - knowledge about the religious and politico-cultural influences affecting contemporary Iran and the region(s) the country is embedded in.

-This course will be taught over 20 weeks with 2 hours lecture and 1 hour tutorial per week.
+This module will be taught over 22 weeks with a 1-hour lecture and 1-hour tutorial per week.

 Scope and syllabus

-The course will be complemented by language courses at different levels and by courses on literature and cinema.
+The module will be complemented by language modules at different levels and by modules on literature and cinema.

 Method of assessment